Crissium/SilverDict/README.md

 You can access the live demo [here](https://reverse-proxy-crissium.cloud.okteto.net/) (the button to delete dictionaries is removed).
 It lives inside a free Okteto container, which sleeps after 24 hours of inactivity, so please bear with its slowness and refresh the page a few times if you are seeing a 404 error, and remember that it may be (terribly) out of sync with the latest code changes.

+!!! **Feature Voting**

+Currently all whitespaces in headwords and search terms are removed, so that you don't have to search for both 'work table' and 'worktable.'
+But this could be a misfeature, as when you type 'obam,' the suggestions would include 'abnoba mons.'
+You [decide](https://nankai.feishu.cn/share/base/form/shrcneSxu9mGp4JpgOxkPe60RdR) if this is a good idea.

 ## Screenshots

 ![Light 1](/docs/img/light1.png)